LazaroOnline/SM.EmotiCubo/README.md

 # SM EmotiCubo

-This project was done by me in my free time, as part of a Research & Development project initiative from [Ediciones SM](https://www.grupo-sm.com).
+This project was done by me (Lazaro) in my free time, as part of a Research & Development project initiative from [Ediciones SM](https://www.grupo-sm.com).

 ## Experiment
 The project consist of a new way for school teachers or psychologist to interact with students/patients under ages of 4-6 years old.